Table of Contents

 Coco Fiber (Eco Earth)

-The bags will save you the effort of having to re-hydrate the compressed bricks, but they are more pricey.
+The bags will save you the effort to re-hydrate the compressed bricks, but they are more pricey.

 Zoo Med’s Eco Earth is probably the most well-known brand, but other companies also produce the bricks (and some are great plus less expensive).